 The main curriculum accelerates beyond the pace of the provincial one; ALL students do the work of OLDER public-school peers in tangible and measurable ways.
 This accelerated pace is maintained by the teachers and school, (through textbook selection, topic selection, grading, assignment standards and expectations, etc).

-What Kendellhurst Academy says: The majority of our students work one grade level ahead in most subjects such as math and language.
+What Kendellhurst Academy says: The majority of our students work one grade level ahead in most subjects such as math and language arts.
 Pod learning in each classroom allows teachers to individualize the learning needs of each student.

 Flexible pacing style